Leafwing-Studios/leafwing-input-manager/README.md

 - Networked multiplayer support: serializable structs, and a space-conscious `ActionDiff` representation to send on the wire
 - Powerful and easy-to-use input mocking API for integration testing your Bevy applications
   - `app.send_input(KeyCode::B)` or `world.send_input(UserInput::chord([KeyCode::B, KeyCode::E, KeyCode::V, KeyCode::Y])`
+- Control which state this plugin is active in: stop wandering around while in a menu!
 - Leafwing Studio's trademark `#![forbid(missing_docs)]`

 ## Limitations